jeremyikwuje/blog/content/blog/how-to-get-block-data-bitcoin-node-query.md

 ```

 We didn't specify the second argument, so it takes the default 1, which returns the block data in JSON.
-The `transaction` property only shows the transaction IDs of the transaction outputs in the block which may be enough information for your needs.
+The `tx` property only shows the transaction IDs of the transaction outputs in the block which may be enough information for your needs.

 Try specifying the second argument, either 2 or, 3 to get more extended block data including inputs and outputs transactions.